 The History Behind Daylight Saving Time Changes

 We all know the saying, “spring forward, fall back.”
 It’s how we’ve remembered to set our clocks forward one hour on the second Sunday of March and back again on the first Sunday in November for decades.
-However, Daylight Saving Time (DST) hasn’t always been a thing, and with recent legislation it could soon be history.
+However, Daylight Saving Time (DST) hasn’t always been a thing, and with some hard times behind us now’s a great time to look forward to some more daylight along with the history behind this clock-adjusting day.

 A Little History